BoShenNeuro/BoShenNeuro.github.io/README.md

 ### [Abbreviations](https://github.com/markdown-it/markdown-it-abbr)

-This is HTML abbreviation example.
+This is SJTU abbreviation example.

 It converts "HTML", but keep intact partial entries like "xxxHTMLyyy" and so on.

-*[HTML]: Shanghai-Jiaotong-University
+*[SJTU]: Hyper Text Markup Language

 ---